SheruShafiq/Bit-Exam-Main/docs/testsDocs/CP2077-12/TestPlanCP2077-12.md

 ### **Scopes:**

-- The form is rendered correctly on devices above 768px
-- The form is rendered correctly on devices below 768px
+- The form is rendered correctly
 - Form fields are interactable
 - Form fields can take some form of input
 - When you click the submit button, the button is disabled and a loading indicator is displayed
 - When loading is completed you are navigated to the result page
-- The email is sent to the correct email address
-- The email contains the correct information

 ### **Goal**